xames3/smart/docs/source/index.rst

   computing.

-- **Reinforcement Learning.** An AI-driven Snake game including the environment built in `Pygame`_, featuring a modular agent and optimized reinforcement learning strategies.
+- **Reinforcement Learning.** An AI-driven Snake game including the environment built in `Pygame`_, featuring a modular agent and optimised reinforcement learning strategies.

 Beyond these, I've had the opportunity to speak at tech meetups and